JadASalameh/SALAMEH_GHANDOUR_CLOUD_PROJECT/Documentation.md

 gke-prodigy-cluster-default-pool-30fddad3-m1br   Ready    &lt;none&gt;   8m40s   v1.33.5-gke.1308000   10.132.0.17   35.187.27.7     Container-Optimized OS from Google   6.6.105+         containerd://2.0.6
 </pre>

-   - The output shows the three `default worker` nodes automatically created during the GKE cluster initialization.

 ▶ We now run the command below to display the **`total`** hardware CPU and memory capacity of each node.
 ```bash